Who is behind PTEC?

 What will the operational life of PTEC be and what is the economic life of the equipment within it?

 The economic life of the PTEC infrastructure to be deployed at the site will be greater than 20 years.
 Individual components and structures may have a useful life after this time; this will be determined by inspection towards the end of the project life.
-Operations on site are scheduled to last for 15 years per tidal array, which does not include installation or decommissioning activities.
+Operations on site are scheduled to last for at least 15 years per tidal array, which does not include installation or decommissioning activities.

 Will the tidal turbines being deployed at PTEC have been previously tested?